 In December, more people are looking for ways to give and bless others.
 And that’s a good thing.
-I am inspired by many things I see happening to help people.
+We can be inspired when we see others helping people.

-But one dad I know says his family is almost overwhelmed right now because of all the requests to donate money, supplies, used clothes, and time during the holidays.
+But one dad says his family is almost overwhelmed right now because of all the requests to donate money, supplies, used clothes, and time during the holidays.

 He’s all about helping; he’s glad his children’s schools are organizing people to give and serve in various ways.
 But he has three children, and each one of them might have two or three benevolence projects at school.
 Then you add a couple ways the family wants to help people through their church, and maybe a project he wants to organize as a family, and now they’re looking at ten or twelve different giving and serving opportunities.
 And all during a time when there’s plenty of activity already.